bdlm/errors/README.md

 )
 ```

 Go errors is inspired by `pkg/errors` and uses a similar API but adds support for error codes.
+Error codes are always optional.

 ## Error stacks